rajdeepd/deeplearningai/chatgpt_10_evaluation-part-ii.md

 As for TVs and TV-related products, we have a variety of options available.
 Some of our popular TV models include the CineView 4K TV, CineView 8K TV, and CineView OLED TV.
 We also have home theater systems like the SoundMax Home Theater and SoundMax Soundbar.
 Each product has its own unique features and price points.
 Is there a specific TV or TV-related product you are interested in?
 ```

+And if we were to evaluate that it outputs D and it concludes that,
+"there is a disagreement between the submitted answer", life is like a box of chocolate and the expert answer.
+So it correctly assesses this to be a pretty terrible answer.
+And so that's it.
+I hope you take away from
+this section two design patterns.
+First is, even without an expert provided ideal answer, if you can write a rubric, you can use one
+LLM to evaluate another LLM's output.
+And second, if you can provide an expert provided ideal answer,
+then that can help your LLM better compare if, and if a specific assistant output is similar to the expert provided ideal answer.
+I hope that helps you to evaluate your LLM systems
+outputs.
+So that both during development as well as when the system is running and you're getting responses, you can continue to monitor its performance and also have these tools to continuously evaluate and keep on improving the performance of your system.